 How to Roast a Stuffed Turkey

-BUT — there’s a big “but” to keep in mind! — it’s very easy to roast the turkey to the appropriate internal temperature, while accidentally undercooking the stuffing inside the cavity.
+When roasting a turkey with stuffing inside the cavity, it’s very easy to roast the turkey to the appropriate internal temperature, while accidentally undercooking the stuffing inside the cavity.
 If you fail to cook the stuffing to the proper temperature, it will enter the “Danger Zone” and bacteria will grow on it, giving your Thanksgiving guests a bad case of food poisoning.

-In this post, I’ll be sharing the exact steps you need to take to roast a stuffed turkey safely.
+Don’t worry, though!
+I’ll be sharing the exact steps you need to take to roast a stuffed turkey safely.
 I’ll go over the general cook times to keep in mind, as well as the internal temperatures you must adhere to.

 What You’ll Need